dvegap95/Gateway/README.md

 - Validate gateway endpoint so it doesn't allow editing the device's property if there are duplicated device \_id's

+- Implement lazy load for the page to load faster

 ### In code

 - [Validation timeout reset](./client/src/components/common/CrudTextEdit.tsx#L36)